How to Use K-means for Big Data Clustering?: Introduction

+The prominent difficulty of the MSSC problem lies in the objective function~\eqref{EqProb1}, which has many local minimizers.
+MSSC can be formulated as a global optimization problem whose objective is to minimize \eqref{EqProb1} by properly dividing the dataset into a given number of clusters~\cite{Hansen1997}.
+It is expected that global minimizers provide better clustering structure of the given dataset~\cite{Gribel2019}.
+Therefore, many alternative local~\cite{Hansen2001} and global~\cite{Mansueto2021} search algorithms have been proposed to provide better solutions.
-In practice, analysis of the available amount of data by traditional methods on an average computer leads to one of the following situations: \begin{itemize} \item[--] there are no difficulties with their processing; \item[--] there are some technical difficulties, but processing is still possible; \item[--] processing is not possible due to shortage of computing resources or unacceptable time costs. \end{itemize}

-According to the situations listed above, the corresponding classification of the analyzed datasets can be introduced: small, large, and big, respectively.

-Thus, big data is a dataset of such a huge volume that its processing causes significant technical difficulties or is impossible when using traditional methods and average computing resources.
-Big data is a modern phenomenon that, on one hand, presents specific technical difficulties for an effective processing.
-On the other hand, big data provides substantial benefits that eliminate the problem of data shortage.
-However, big data processing is more of a challenge rather than an advantage for most existing data mining algorithms.
+Although the notions of large and big data are frequently used in the literature, there are no clear and universally accepted definitions of these notions.
+Actually, in practice, analysis of the available amount of data by classical methods on the average computer leads to one of the following situations: there are no difficulties with their processing; there are some technical difficulties, but processing is still possible; processing is not possible due to shortage of computing resources or unacceptable time costs.
+According to these three situations, the following unambiguous classification of all datasets can be introduced: small, large, and big, respectively.
+Thus, big data is a dataset of such a massive volume that its processing causes significant technical difficulties or is impossible when using traditional methods and average computing resources.

-Big data has three main VVV properties: volume, velocity, and variety~\cite{Fahad2014}.
-Big data can be structured or unstructured (raw data).
-To solve the MSSC problem, we consider only structured data, which is represented in vector form.
-From the perspective of vectorization, structured big data can be of three main types: \begin{itemize} \item[--] with a large number of vector representations (volume); \item[--] with a large number of features (variety); \item[--] mixed type (volume + variety). \end{itemize}

-The purpose of big data technologies is to provide sufficient velocity during the processing of big data with the same or even better accuracy compared to standard methods.
-Therefore, there is a need in advanced methods that can provide sufficient quality of results in acceptable time.